Lauren-EylerDang/EScvtmle/cran-comments.md

     TMLE (3:31)
     al (11:905)
     et (11:902)
-  Maintainer: 'Lauren Eyler Dang <lauren.eyler@berkeley.edu>'

-Notes: This is a new submission.
-The possibly misspelled words are abbreviations that have been defined.
+Note: This is a new submission.
+The possibly misspelled words are either common (e.g. et al. ) or previously defined abbreviations.

 ❯ On windows-x86_64-devel (r-devel)
   checking for detritus in the temp directory ...
 NOTE